As more things close, are golf courses open to players?

 In Michigan, Governor Gretchen Whitmer has issued a three-week-long shelter-in-place order that starts on March 24 that will close the 650 golf courses in the state.

 In Maryland, Governor Larry Hogan has issued similar restrictions, albeit without rising to the level of a shelter-in-place order.
-Maryland golf courses are still seeking clarity if a golf course can remain open to provide exercise with proper social distancing.
+Golf courses in Maryland will close at 5 p.m. on March 23.

 In New Jersey, which has effectively gone on lockdown with a 24-hour curfew, some courses are still open as people are allowed to leave home for exercise.